skjolber/csv-benchmark/README.md

 Inputs:
   * World cities
   * GTFS Trips
+  * GTFS StopTimes

 Modes:

   * plain or quoted
-  * rows from 1 to 1 million
+  * rows in intervals from 1 to 1 million
   * single-shot and sample time
+  * databinding or raw String parsing

 # Results
 From using JDK 8 build 232.